Gregory Franchi: Formula Ford

-Franchi make debut in his formula racing career in French Formula Ford championship where he finished as runner-up.
+Franchi made his debut in his formula racing career in French Formula Ford championship, where he finished as runner-up.

 Formula Renault

-After race at Autódromo do Estoril in the Formula Renault 2000 Eurocup in 2001, he remained for 2002, but switched to ADM Junior Team.
+After racing at Autódromo do Estoril in the Formula Renault 2000 Eurocup in 2001, he remained for 2002, but switched to ADM Junior Team.
 He finished 39th without scoring a point.
-Also he participated in three races of the Italian Formula Renault Championship with the same team.
+He also participated in three races of the Italian Formula Renault Championship with the same team.

 Formula Three

 In 2003, Franchi stepped up to the Italian Formula Three Championship with the Lucidi Motors team.
 He finished third in the standings after taking four podium places.
-Also he appeared as a guest driver at Circuit de Spa-Francorchamps in British Formula 3.
+He also appeared as a guest driver at Circuit de Spa-Francorchamps in British Formula 3.

-Franchi moved to Signature and the Formula 3 Euro Series in 2004, finishing season on the 29th position.
+Franchi moved to Signature and the Formula 3 Euro Series in 2004, finishing the season in 29th position.
 He remained in series for the following season, but switched to the Prema Powerteam.
 He improved to seventeenth place in the standings and scored four points.

 Formula Renault 3.5 Series

-In 2006 he stepped up to the Formula Renault 3.5 Series with Prema Powerteam.
-He took ten points, finishing in third place at Monaco race that was part of the Formula One Grand Prix weekend.
+In 2006, Franchi stepped up to the Formula Renault 3.5 Series with Prema Powerteam.
+He took ten points, finishing in third place at the Monaco race that was part of the Formula One Grand Prix weekend.
 It was single points for him and he received 25th final position in standings.